SchoolOfCode/w0d0_precourse-challenge-markyoung76/README.md

 ## Why did I choose this subject?

-Hanshi Arneil is now sadly deceased, but he was (and even in death, still is) the highly respected founder of the BKK (British Karate Kyokushinkai) organisation.
-I've personally practiced and experienced over 10 years of this particular martial art, so I therefore felt it held a very relevant purpose to this exercise.
+Hanshi Arneil sadly died earlier this year (Jan, 2021), but he was (and even in death, still is) the highly respected co-founder of the BKK (British Karate Kyokushinkai) organisation.
+I've personally practiced and experienced over 10 years of this particular martial art, so I therefore felt it held a very relevant individual purpose when applying it to this exercise.
 Unfortunately, through injuries, I have now since had to leave martial arts behind, but I'll always be a karateka at heart!

 ## What have I learnt during this process?

-* I can now use Markdown properly to create a better _**README**_ page than I ever would've done before.
+* I can now use Markdown properly to create a better _**README**_ page than I would've done so before.
 * That there's a constant importance in refreshing my understanding towards the fundamentals of HTML, CSS and how to design a basic web page by using these skills.
-* That I'm more rusty than I thought when it comes to my use of git inside the command-line of Terminal, although, this is slowly but surely coming back to me.
+* That I'm more rusty than I thought when it comes to my use of git inside Terminal's command-line, although, it's slowly but surely coming back to me and with more practice should soon get back on track.

 ## My reflections on the journey so far

 I'm loving getting back to grips with many of the things I'd previously learned during an online Udemy web development course I once worked on.
-I've found the School of Code Bootcamp pre-course resources and links really beneficial and in particular I enjoyed the Line Commander challenge/game.
-There was plenty that I hadn't realised was possible about how to use git to navigate a file structure far more efficiently.
+I've found the School of Code Bootcamp pre-course resources and links really beneficial and in particular I enjoyed the Line Commander challenge game.
+There was plenty that I hadn't realised was possible about how to use git to navigate throughout a file structure far more efficiently.
 I can't wait to learn so much more during the next several months of the course!

 ## The user story requirements for this assignment
 _(All of the following had to be fulfilled for this piece of work to be considered complete):_